Spinners/Spin.Swift/README.md

 let feedback = Feedback<State, Event>(attachedTo: gear, propagating: { (state: State) in
 	if state == .unauthorized {
-		// only the .unauthorized state should trigger en event in the Gear return . authorizationIssueHappened
+		// only the .unauthorized state should trigger en event in the Gear return .authorizationIssueHappened
 	}
 	return nil
 })

+// or with the short syntax

+let feedback = Feedback<State, Event>(attachedTo: gear, catching: .unauthorized, propagating: .authorizationIssueHappened)

 ...
-// create the Feature Spin with this feedback
+// then, create the Feature Spin with this feedback ...
-...
 ```